Full text of Donald Trump’s inaugural address - Nigeria Today

 The Bible tells us, “how good and pleasant it is when God’s people live together in unity.”

-We will be protected by the great men and women of our military and law enforcement and, most importantly, we will be protected by God.
+We will be protected by the great men and women of our military and law enforcement and, most importantly, we are protected by God.

 We will no longer accept politicians who are all talk and no action – constantly complaining but never doing anything about it.